vikramnitin9/translation_gym/README.md

 - [x] stdout/stderr of the run
 - [ ] a runtime trace with values of each argument and the returned value

-You can use this feedback to repair your translation and provide it with:
+You can use this feedback to repair your translation and provide Translation Gym with:
 - [x] the repaired function translation
 - [x] repaired "glue code"